karenaprakash/final-project/README.md

 step 3 : change server/config/config.js as per your mongodb url

 step 4 : npm run dev in rootdirectory which runs project.

+# Hit The Star if you like my project